bioinfo-pf-curie/TMB/README.md

 In this case, the programm will first look for this information in the **FORMAT** field, and then in the **INFO** field.

 #### `--maf MAXMAF`
-Filter variants with MAF < maf.
+Filter variants with MAF > maxMaf.
 Note the databases used to check the Min Allele Frequency are set using the `--polymDb` parameters and the *config/databases.yml* file.

 #### `--minDepth MINDEPTH`